Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

 About
 -------------------------

+This library demonstrates computational *definitions* (i.e. models) and *compositions* of various **categories** using both C# and F# within a single .NET solution, including *interoperability* between the two languages.

-This library was implemented in **C#** and **F#** using the `.NET Core 6.0.428 <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>`_ framework.
+The library was implemented in **C#** and **F#** using the `.NET Core 6.0.428 <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>`_ framework.
 Given backward compatibility by the .NET maintainers, the library should work with any later version of .NET Core, so there is no need to downgrade its version if you have already installed a later version.

 Folder structure
 -------------------------